-We are temporarily unable to arrange research visits to view material in our collection that is not already on display.
-The Collections team are in the process of moving from our existing stores to our brand new Collections Centre.
-When the centre opens in autumn 2022, we will have improved facilities for the care of our collections and better amenities for research visits.
+We are able to arrange research visits to view material in our collection that is not already on display.
+The Collections team have moved in to our brand new Collection Centre so we have improved facilities for the care of our collections and better amenities for research visits.

-In the meantime, you can contact the collections team via [email protected].
-We will log your request and the Collections team will be in touch when we reopen the service.
+You can contact the Collections team via [email protected].
+We will log your request and the Collections team will be in touch.

 Can I research a family member who worked at Bletchley Park?

-Our Roll of Honour is available to search online.
+Our Find a Veteran (Roll of Honour) is available to search online.
 You may ask for a form to let us know about a possible addition to the Roll of Honour, by enquiring with a member of the team, who will be happy to help you.